Core functionality

 # data is formatted according to 'orient' parameter (pandas)

-df = pd.DataFrame.from_dict(data, orient=orient)
+df = pd.DataFrame.from_dict(data, orient=orient) # type: ignore

 time_column = df.index.name